 Senior Vice President, Valvoline & Managing Director, Valvoline International Inc.

 Craig Moughler is senior vice president of Valvoline and managing director for Valvoline International Inc. In this role, he is responsible for the successful long-term growth of international markets for Valvoline, a division of Ashland Inc. Best known for marketing and distribution of its branded Valvoline lubricants and automotive chemicals in more than 100 countries around the world, it also owns and operates Valvoline Instant Oil Change (VIOC), the second largest quick lube chain in the U.S.

 Mr. Moughler joined Valvoline in 1988 as manager of plant engineering, later moving into vice president positions in several operating units, including VIOC, global manufacturing and distribution, e-business and business transformation.
 He began his current role with Valvoline International in October 2002.

-Mr. Moughler serves as a director for Valvoline joint venture operating companies in India, China, Thailand, Ecuador and Venezuela.
+Mr. Moughler serves as a director for Valvoline joint venture operating companies in India, China, Thailand, Ecuador, Venezuela, and Columbia.
 At one point he managed his worldwide team from Shanghai, Peoples Republic of China, from 2007 to 2009.